 TAMPA, Fla. – The North American river otter is the most abundant otter species, but little is known about its life in the wild.
 What we do know, though, is that otters are playful creatures, frequently seen sliding down riverbanks or burrowing through snow.

 The active nature of otters makes them particularly difficult to treat and rehabilitate after injury.
-Specialty veterinarians at BluePearl Veterinary Hospital, Fort Myers, Fla., and the CROW, experienced this first-hand while caring for an otter who was brought in after being struck by a vehicle on February 7.
+Specialty veterinarians at BluePearl Veterinary Hospital, Fort Myers, Fla., and at Clinic for the Rehabilitation of Wildlife (CROW), experienced this first-hand while caring for an otter who was brought in after being struck by a vehicle on February 7.

 A passing motorist in Port Charlotte, Fla. rescued the otter and took it to the Peace River Wildlife Center, who then transferred it to CROW.
 The otter arrived in a comatose state after sustaining acute head trauma, a fractured femur, and heat exhaustion (hyperthermia).